maxamey/6.1-Photo2Album/README.md

       [x] - make a ul in which to put the titles
-      [x] - make a loop over the data to grab the album titles [x] - put the titles into the list as list items [] - Set up an event listener for clicking on album titles [] - Set the state (value) of the currentAlbum to be the title that is clicked on
+      [x] - make a loop over the data to grab the album titles [x] - put the titles into the list as list items [x] - Set up an event listener for clicking on album titles [x] - Set the state (value) of the currentAlbum to be the title that is clicked on [x] - Make a heading that displays the current album title

 ## Development
   - `$ npm install -g webpack`